 This way you can combine multiple interfaces (whether they’re online or not) on the same WMND instance.
 This trick allows also to create handy dialup shortcuts using the button actions (by passing the active interface name and status on the command line).
 Look at the example wmndrc file for details.

 By default, wmnd show device name in short term of four characters, for example, the ippp0 will be displayed as ipp0.
-You can toggle the device name between short and long by right-click on it.
+You can toggle the device name between short and long by right-clicking on it.

 Left-click on the main graphic area to cycle the graphic mode.
+Right-click on it to toggle the dial-up timer (when available).

 Click on the bottom rate meter can invoke the user command defined in resource file .wmndrc.